 For example, the floor bed is a fundamental attribute in the Montessori-style approach to bedroom interior design.
 It is accessible for toddlers, making it easy to crawl in whenever they get tired or need that as part of the play.

 Also, coat racks, shelves, and dressers should be at their level so they can young ones could the least browse-through outfits to someday change on their own.
-This is where mirrors come in play but not without precautions.
+This is where mirrors come into play but not without precautions.
 More on that below.